bitofbinary/bitofbinary/docs/books/dark-emu.md

 Date Stamp: September 2021

-Aboriginal people who are natives of Australia have been on the continent for around sixty thousand years.
+## Key points

-Most of the recorded history (by British) mentions them as hunter gatherers.
-This book presents a different theory.
+The book is about natives of Australia also known as Aboriginals.
+It is a popular belief that Aboriginals were mostly hunter gatherers and lived a nomadic life.
+They did not have any engineering capabilities, never built houses, were not into agriculture and mostly did not do things that a civilized society would.
+This book challenges such beliefs and presents a different view based on documented observations by early Europeans and recent findings.

-### Similar books
+### Other books on Australian history

 - Commonwealth of Thieves